wilfredinni/javascript-cheatsheet/docs/cheatsheet/functions.md

 greet(); // Calls the function and prints "Hello, world!" to the console
 ```

-In this example, the function is assigned to the variable `greet`.
+The function is assigned to the variable `greet`.
 This is a function expression.
 The function can be called later by referencing the variable `greet`.

 Function expressions are not hoisted, unlike function declarations.
 This means that you can't use the function before it's defined: